 Students must bring their agenda to school daily, and carry it with them to all of their classes.
 Teachers will issue hall passes to students who have justifiable reasons for leaving the room through hall pass.
 It is the student's responsibility to maintain their Student Agenda in the original condition as it was issued:

 - 1. The front and back cover must not be altered or removed The front cover and back cover must remain attached, and must not be altered, cut, or damaged in any way. - 2.
 Student & Parent Handbook may not be removed The Student & Parent Handbook section must remain intact as a part of the Agenda so that students and parents may reference the school information and rules at any time. - 3.
 Dated pages may not be removed Dated pages must remain in the Agenda for student, parent, and administrative reference to past assignments, phone permissions given, and/or hall passes issued.
 Should a Student Agenda fail to meet these requirements, it will be confiscated and the student will be required to purchase another Student Agenda.
 A replacement cost of \$10 will be required for lost or damaged agendas.

-STUDENT I.D.
-CARDS
+Student I.D.
+Cards

 Student I.D. cards are issued to all students for security and identification purposes.
 Student ID tags will be issued until student ID's issued for each student.
 Should the safety and security of our students be compromised in any way, a "LOCK DOWN" scenario would occur where outside law enforcement authorities may be required to enter and secure the building - all RCSA staff and students must be able to show proper identification.
 All students must have their Student I.D.
 Card with them at all times and present it immediately when requested by school personnel or law enforcement authorities.
 A replacement cost of \$5 will be required for lost or damaged cards.
 It is recommended that all students maintain their Student I.D.
 Card on their lanyard around their neck.
-Students whose ID's are not visible may receive conduct points or a referral.